 Our engineering and manufacturing teams can design and build new cabinets, shelving, drawers, trays, and other storage equipment to integrate seamlessly with your institution’s existing assets.
 For instance, we worked with the Chicago Field Museum to design and build cabinets that accommodated entomology drawers that the institution already owned.

-Spacesaver products can be purchased at significant savings through GSA contracts, various state contracts, NJPA, and National IPA.
+Spacesaver products can be purchased at significant savings through GSA contracts, various state contracts, Sourcewell, and OMNIA.

 Learn about options for acquiring funding that support long-term collections management goals while balancing short-term financial needs.